cgshep/pymsh/README.md

 That’s it!
 You’ll get a tuple representing the multiset, independent of how you ordered "apple, banana, cherry."

+If you are using `Hasher` (`MSetAddHash`).
+The first element of the tuple is the hash and the second is a nonce.
+If you want to reproduce the hash, like on another device, then you will need to know the nonce and the key.

 ## Advanced Usage

 `pymsh` implements multiple MSH constructions, each with its own tradeoffs in security, performance, and whether it requires a secret key.
 Below is a quick overview; skip to **Incremental vs. One-shot Hashing** if you don’t need these details right now.